 - Overcharged duties and taxes;

 - Short-landed goods.

-For overcharged duties and taxes a refund will be granted if the overcharge is a result of an incorrect commodity classification, tariff setting, valuation, or other calculation mistakes.
-A claim for refund of duties and taxes will be considered only if it is submitted within one year after the goods have been imported or exported.
-For an invalidated goods declaration, duties and taxes will be refunded where a goods declaration is cancelled after duties and taxes have been paid and an application is submitted by the person concerned within the prescribed period.
+For overcharged duties and taxes a refund will be granted if the overcharge is a result of incorrect commodity classification, tariff setting, valuation, or other calculation mistakes.
+A claim for refund of duties and taxes will be considered only if it is submitted within one year from the day of registration of the declarations after customs formalities are accomplished.
+For an invalidated goods declaration, duties and taxes will be refunded where a goods declaration is canceled after duties and taxes have been paid and an application is submitted by the person concerned within the prescribed period.

 The following are the major rules under the proclamation relating to duty and tax exemptions;

 - It is prohibited to transfer duty and tax exempted imported goods to a person who does not enjoy a similar privilege or use them for a purpose other than which the duty free privilege is granted or place them under the possession and service of others, before payment of the duties and taxes applicable to them.